In the shadow

 If we include the location of this white dot in the overlay of the sash, it comes close to the location of the Shorakkopoch Rock.
 We have no idea what type of map was used to create the paintings but there is absolutely going to be some inaccuracy in our attempts to recreate them.
 Is this close enough to include as a clue?
 Honestly, I have to say no, but I’m presenting it as a point of interest.

 The angle of the oval markers has always been a subject of interest.
-I’ve shown that within the image they seem to point to hidden clues, but there is another interesting fact that I would like to note.
-First, I have to acknowledge that this is at best an interesting detail.
-I’m only noting it here as being possibly intentional.
+I’ve shown that within the image they seem to point to hidden clues, but there is another interesting detail that I would like to note.
+First, I have to acknowledge that this is at best an interesting and I’ve yet to find secondary references to verify a couple of the endpoints.

-If you draw lines through each oval when the bottom of the gown in lined up with the streets of the city, the lines fall very close and in some cases directly on important landmarks, the site of Hamilton’s duel, Gershwin’s home, and City Island.
+If you draw lines through each oval when the bottom of the gown in lined up with the streets of the city, the lines fall very close and in some cases directly on important landmarks, the site of Hamilton’s duel, Gershwin’s home, City Island, the GW Bridge and Station 241.
 Admittedly, it is difficult to achieve a perfect accuracy when bisectly the ovals and aligning the image with the city, but I was shocked to see how close the lines comes.
 One thing to note, is that the lines running east comes very close to the tip of City Island and further away from Hart Island.

-The Harlem Renaissance High School was formerly known as PS 24, but I would need a second reference and a meaningful connection to the path before I can say that it works.
+The Harlem Renaissance High School is PS 24, but I would need a second, more specific reference and a meaningful connection to the path before I can say that it is in any way connected.
+I’m only noting it now because it does touch on a main theme of the puzzle.

 The Russian Connection

 I’ve heard repeatedly that each puzzle includes some theme which touches on the immigration of a particular culture.
+First of all, immigration is a process which doesn’t talk about people or culture.
 I do believe that the origin of the fairy people has at least some connection to the city where their jewel is found, I haven’t found that it had a meaningful impact on the path of the search.

-In NYC, the connection to the fairy people from Russia has driven everyone to claim that the outline in the image is a single Russian Orthodox church, which it absolutely cannot be (explained above).
+Another idea that seems to lead people in a Russian direction, are claims that the outline in the image is a single Russian Orthodox church, which it absolutely cannot be (explained above).

 The American Merchant Mariners Memorial, by sculptor Marisol Escobar, can be found on a pier off Battery Park looking out at the Statue of Liberty, but it was dedicated on October 8th, 1991.
 It was conceived in 1976, but I can find no evidence that Palencar knew Escobar or knew of this project.